Terix boss thrown in the cooler for TWO years for peddling pirated Oracle firmware, code patches

 A California bloke who operated an unlicensed Oracle support company has been sentenced to 24 months in prison.

-Bernd Appleby, former CEO of IT support company Terix, was sent down after pleading guilty to one count of conspiracy to commit wire fraud.
+Bernd Appleby, former CEO of Terix, an IT support company, was sent down after pleading guilty to one count of conspiracy to commit wire fraud.
 He will also serve two years of supervised release.

-Appleby's codefendant, James Olding, was sentenced in January to 12 months after he plead guilty to the same count.
+Appleby's co-defendant, James Olding, was sentenced in January to 12 months after he plead guilty to the same count.

 Appleby and Olding were the co-owners of Sunnyvale-based Terix when it was found to have operated as an Oracle and Solaris support shop without purchasing and maintaining a license from Sun/Oracle.